visionty/WebLog_DataCleansing/README.md

-# Video Weblog's Data Cleaning
+# Video Weblog's Data Cleansing

-The purpose of this project to do a data cleansing process on this large weblog flat file containing unstandardized data, before loading only the video-related data into the database table in order to further analyze the video-related webpages.
+A website contains a weblog which records everything a visitor has clicked on their site.
+We want to analyze the traffic in video-related webpages, but the weblog logs data in a non-standardized way.
+Hence, the purpose of this project is to perform a data cleansing on the weblog containing unstandardized data, before loading only the video-related data into the database table in order to further analyze the video-related webpages.